kimcc/hogwarts-houses/README.md

 ## Development
-I used [Chartist](https://gionkunz.github.io/chartist-js) to get started with the bar chart.
+I used [Chartist](https://gionkunz.github.io/chartist-js) to handle the bar chart.
 This was an early version that didn't have all of the styling applied yet.

 ![Design 3](/../process/images/design3.jpg)